About Us

 (she/her)

 With two decades of diverse experience spanning nonprofit directorship, capacity building, people operations, finance, development, philanthropy, and small business leadership, Rachel brings a wealth of expertise to her consulting clients.
 She holds a Masters in Nonprofit Organizations and Public Administration from Cleveland State University, complemented by a BA in Management and Entrepreneurship from the New School for Social Research.
-Over the past seven years, has dedicated herself to teaching people-centered coursework in Human Resources functions.
-Rachel's focus has predominantly been in Reproductive Rights and Human Rights in the nonprofit sector, and in 2023, she retired from a 16-year-long career in fashion design and product development.
+(She also has a lapsed PMP and SHRM-CP, both of which she will not renew due to these certifying bodies divesting from equity-aligned practices.)
+Over the past seven years, she has dedicated herself to teaching people-centered coursework in Human Resources functions.
+Rachel's focus has predominantly been in Reproductive Health & Rights and Disability Justice in the nonprofit sector.

 In 2020, she co-authored the groundbreaking Anti-Racist Human Resources Guidebook, followed by Reframing Pride: The LGBTQ+ HR Guide in 2021.
-Her most recent publication, The Equitable Hiring Guide, debuted in June of 2024.
-Her publications with Equity Guides have garnered widespread acclaim, with thousands of copies sold.
-Her innovative policy-building frameworks that center the humanity in Human Resources have been adopted by hundreds of workplaces.
-Rachel is deeply committed to operationalizing values, emphasizing inclusivity and input from all levels of the organization, and coaching leaders to practice transparency and direct communication.
-Her coaching style and People Operations approach revolve around trauma-informed Human Resources practices.
-To Rachel, whether it’s custom designing clothing or workplace policy, she believes that meeting people where they are at is always the best place to start.
+Her most recent co authored book and toolkit, The Equitable Hiring Guide, debuted in June of 2024.
+Her publications with Equity Guides have garnered widespread acclaim, with tens of thousands of copies sold.
+Her innovative policy-building frameworks that center the humanity in Human Resources have been adopted by hundreds of workplaces both domestically and internationally.
+Rachel is deeply committed to operationalizing values and emphasizing inclusivity by seeking input from all levels of an organization when building new systems.
+She utilizes a trauma-informed coaching style and guides leaders in practicing transparency and direct communication with their teams.
+She believes that meeting people where they are at is always the best place to start.

 (she/her)